Understanding Appraisals

-A home purchase can be the most serious investment many may ever consider.
-Whether it's where you raise your family, a second vacation home or one of many rentals, purchasing real property is an involved financial transaction that requires multiple people working in concert to see it through.
+A home purchase can be the most important investment most of us might ever consider.
+Whether it's a main residence, a second vacation property or a rental fixer upper, the purchase of real property is a complex financial transaction that requires multiple people working in concert to see it through.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-Our first responsibility at Wahl Appraisal Service is to inspect the property to determine its true status.
-We must see features hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are there and are in the condition a typical buyer would expect them to be.
-To ensure the stated square footage is accurate and convey the layout of the home, the inspection often entails creating a sketch of the floorplan.
-Most importantly, we look for any obvious features - or defects - that would have an impact on the value of the house.
+Our first duty at Wahl Appraisal Service is to inspect the property to ascertain its true status.
+We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly exist and are in the shape a reasonable person would expect them to be.
+To make sure the stated square footage has not been misrepresented and convey the layout of the house, the inspection often entails creating a sketch of the floorplan.
+Most importantly, the appraiser looks for any obvious features - or defects - that would have an impact on the value of the property.

 Cost Approach

-This is where the appraiser pulls information on local construction costs, the cost of labor and other elements to derive how much it would cost to replace the property being appraised.
+Here, we gather information on local building costs, the cost of labor and other elements to figure out how much it would cost to construct a property comparable to the one being appraised.
 This estimate usually sets the maximum on what a property would sell for.
-It's also the least used method.
+The cost approach is also the least used method.

-Appraisers are intimately familiar with the neighborhoods in which they appraise.
-They thoroughly understand the value of certain features to the people of that area.
-Then, the appraiser researches recent sales in the neighborhood and finds properties which are 'comparable' to the property being appraised.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject.
+Appraisers get to know the subdivisions in which they work.
+They thoroughly understand the value of certain features to the homeowners of that area.
+Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the home at hand.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they more accurately match the features of subject property.

-A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to associating a value with features of homes in Front Royal and Warren, Wahl Appraisal Service can't be beat.
-The sales comparison approach to value is usually awarded the most importance when an appraisal is for a home purchase.
+In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+When it comes to putting a value on features of homes in Front Royal and Warren, Wahl Appraisal Service is your local authority.
+The sales comparison approach to value is typically given the most weight when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - the appraiser may use an additional way of valuing a house.
-In this case, the amount of income the property yields is taken into consideration along with other rents in the area for comparable properties to determine the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use an additional approach to value.
+In this case, the amount of income the real estate yields is factored in with income produced by similar properties to derive the current value.

 Coming Up With The Final Value

-Examining the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
-The bottom line is, an appraiser from Wahl Appraisal Service will guarantee you discover the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+It is important to note that while the appraised value is probably the most accurate indication of what a house is worth, it may not be the final sales price.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Wahl Appraisal Service will help you get the most fair and balanced property value, so you can make wise real estate decisions.